agraef/midizap/README.md

 CC1[16]{0} CC2'
 ~~~

 Note that this works because the output mapping `{0}` (which forces the offset to 0) is in fact applied *after* the transposition.
+Thus the quotient becomes the value of the `CC2` message, while the remainder is canceled out and becomes a zero offset.
 You can also output *both* the low and high nibbles at the same time that way:

 ~~~
 CC1[16]{0} CC1 CC2'